 What is management?
 What do managers do?
 How do I manage?
-These are standard questions that most of us in the management profession have been asked more than once.
-And questions we asked once in our careers too.
-Here, then, is a basic look at management, a primer, Management 101.
+These are standard questions that most of us in the management profession have been asked more than once and they are questions we asked once in our careers, too.
+Here is a basic look at management—a virtual Management 101.

 Art and Science

-Management is both art and science.
-It is the art of making people more effective than they would have been without you.
-The science is in how you do that.
-There are four basic pillars: plan, organize, direct, and monitor.
+Management is both an art and a science.
+It is the art of making people more effective than they would have been without you and there is a science to how you do that.
+There are four basic pillars of the manager's role: plan, organize, direct, and monitor.

-Four workers can make 6 units in an eight-hour shift without a manager.
-If I hire you to manage them and they still make 6 units a day, what is the benefit to my business of having hired you?
-On the other hand, if they now make 8 units per day, you, the manager, have value.
+To illustrate the benefits of an effective manager, consider this scenario: Four workers can make 6 units in an eight-hour shift without a manager.
+If you are hired to manage them and they still make 6 units a day, what is your benefit to the business?
+On the other hand, if they now make 8 units per day, you—as the manager—have value.

-The same analogy applies to service, or retail, or teaching, or any other kind of work.
+The same analogy applies to service, retail, teaching, or any other kind of work.
 Can your group handle more customer calls with you than without?
 Sell higher value merchandise?
-Impart knowledge more effectively? etc. That is the value of management—making a group of individual more effective.
+Impart knowledge more effectively?
+That is the value of management—making a group of individual workers more effective.

 Now that you have a plan, you have to make it happen.
 Is everything ready ahead of your group so the right stuff will get to your group at the right time?
 Is your group prepared to do its part of the plan?
 Is the downstream organization ready for what your group will deliver and when it will arrive?